JeffGoodrich9791/Self-Driving-Car-Engineer--Finding-Lane-Lines/README.md

 Project Writeup
 ---

-1. Describe the pipeline
-The pipeline was built using the following code:
+1. The pipeline was built using the following code:

 def process_image(img):